Benefits of Membership

 Partner Co-Lead

-Deborah (Deb) Howe works at the NSW Health, Agency for Clinical Innovation (ACI) in a state-wide role, Mental Health Network Manager.
-Deb has worked in Mental Health for a significant period of time in a range of settings including Central Coast Local Health District (Manager/Director, Children and Young People’s Mental Health), the Ministry of Health, Mental Health Branch (Senior Policy Analyst Suicide Prevention and CAMHS), and the NSW Mental Health Commission (Senior Advisor, Policy and Strategy).
+Deborah (Deb) Howe works at the NSW Mental Health Commission in the Director System Reform role.
+Deb has worked in Mental Health for a significant period of time in a range of settings including the NSW Health, Agency for Clinical Innovation (ACI) in a state-wide role – Mental Health Network Manager, Central Coast Local Health District (Manager/Director, Children and Young People’s Mental Health), the Ministry of Health, Mental Health Branch (Senior Policy Analyst Suicide Prevention and CAMHS), and the NSW Mental Health Commission (Senior Advisor, Policy and Strategy).
 In her senior clinical operational role Deb was responsible for building a comprehensive mental health service for families in the perinatal period, children and young people which included the development and implementation of a state-wide prototype Youth Mental Health model of care (ycentral) and she led on the development of one of first ten headspace Centres in Australia.
 Other areas of expertise include early psychosis, having developed one of the first early psychosis services in Australia (YPPI), Perinatal and infant Mental Health, Trauma Informed Care and Suicide Prevention.
 Deb also has a keen interest in a population health approach to mental health (including promotion, prevention and early intervention initiatives), research and evaluation in clinical settings, and service and system reform.
 Deb has had a specific interest in the mental health and well-being of aboriginal communities.
 In Deb’s current role she has led on the development of the Trauma Informed Care: Framework for Change for NSW mental health services (https://aci.health.nsw.gov.au/networks/mental-health/trauma-informed-care) and the NSW Suicide Care Pathway (https://aci.health.nsw.gov.au/networks/mental-health/suicide-care-pathway).
 Deb also has a significant background in research and evaluation and has a number of peer reviewed academic publications.

 Cath Kaylor-Hughes